OctetularZ/TechCon-2023/README.md

 ---

-Designed and developed a **modern, interactive website** for a fictional tech conference as part of a university coursework project.
+Designed and developed a **modern, interactive website** for a fictional tech conference.
 The focus was on delivering:

 - ✅ A smooth **user experience**
 - 🎯 Strong **visual appeal**